-Requests for leave must be submitted to the Instructor and reviewed and approved or disapproved by the School Director in writing and must include an effective date, definitive return date and student signature.
-The School Director will review the request for regulatory compliance with school policy as well as compliance with the student's individual funding stream regulations.
+Requests for leave must be submitted to the Instructor and reviewed and approved or disapproved by the Education Director or School Director in writing and must include an effective date, definitive return date and student signature.
+A Leave of Absence request may be taken from the student verbally if they are unable to submit the application in person.
+The Education Director or School Director will review the request for regulatory compliance with school policy as well as compliance with the student's individual funding stream regulations.
 If all is compliant, the Leave of Absence will be approved, indicated as such by a signature on the request.
 If a student fails to return from a Leave of Absence on or before the approved return date, the student will be terminated from the program on the day after the scheduled return date.
 Refunds for students terminated for failure to return from a Leave of Absence will be made according to the guidelines in the Cancellation and Refund Policy.